dhleong/opengps/lib/README.md

 - Airports: ID, name, type, city/state, location (latitude and longitude), elevation, magnetic variation, and of course frequencies used at the field
-- Airways: ID, and members
+- Airways: ID, and the intersections and navaids that make it up
 - Charts by Airport: the name and URL of PDF charts for Airport Diagrams, instrument procedures, etc.
-- Intersections: Name, location, and references to nearby Navaids
+- Intersections: Name, location, and references to nearby navaids
 - Navaids: ID, Name, frequency, type, location, and magnetic variation
 - Preferred Routes: ID, altitudes, and conditions
-- Route "Calculation": Build a point-to-point route between Airpors, navaids, intersections, loading Airways, etc., and it'll calculate "steps" that include distance and bearing between each point, taking into acount local magnetic variation
+- Route "Calculation": Build a point-to-point route between airports—adding navaids and intersections, and loading in Airways, etc.—and it'll calculate "steps" that include distance and bearing between each point, taking into acount local magnetic variation.

 ## How